scottyob/esp-chess-server/README.md

 ## Interfacing AWS IoT
 AWS IoT is used for providing an MQTT interface for a Players chess board, and the game they're playing.
 AWS IoT does need to be setup with the appropirate permissions and events to feed back into this server component.

-At some point I'll get around to documenting how to setup the AWS IoT stack to interface with this game service.
+## Setup
+Follow this guide to setup your own stack.

+* Configure Cloud9
+* setup a new environment, push out
+* Setup AWS IoT policies
+* (optional/dev) setup IoT linking for simulator

 ## Yet to-do
 - "Watch" button does not do anything